sosan/kubernetes/01_Deploy to Kubernetes in Google Cloud/02_Orchestrating_the_Cloud_with_Kubernetes.md

 Click **Check my progress** below to check your lab progress.
 If you successfully created Monolith pods and service, you'll see an assessment score.

-<ql-activity-tracking step="2">Create Monolith pods and service</ql-activity-tracking>
+Create Monolith pods and service

 You're using a port to expose the service.
 This means that it's possible to have port collisions if another app tries to bind to port 31000 on one of your servers.